Travel from Bangkok to Chiang Mai by Train

 - Hostel: The Entaneer Poshtel is one of the coolest and best hostels in the city.
 Everything is just right here.

 Prices & Tickets

-The cheapest tickets you get in the 3rd class.
+The cheapest tickets you get is the 3rd class.
 These tickets cannot be pre-booked and are a great options for short trips.

-Tip: Tickets can be booked either directly at Hua Lamphong Station (best a few days before), or online at 12go.asia.
+Tip: Tickets can be booked either directly at Hua Lamphong Station, or online at 12go.asia.
 Especially in high season, for Buddhist holidays or weekends, it is highly recommended to book your train ticket in advance.

 Bangkok to Chiang Mai with flight

 Another way to travel from Bangkok to Chiang Mai is by domestic flights.
 In case they are booked early enough, flights are relatively cheap in Thailand.
 Flight connections and prices can be found at online portals such as Kiwi.

 Bangkok to Chiang Mai by bus